 In order to use secure email, the sender and receiver will generally need a physical key or specific software installed on every device to be able to open and read the email and its attachments.
 This can be IT intensive and restricts access for employees who want to access their pay information outside of the workplace.
 Engaging with employees and making sure they have access to the information you send at any time, from anywhere is important, therefore security and usability must go hand in hand.

-Hopefully this article has given you some food for thought, and if anything we recommend ahead of GDPR that you review what personal employee information you communicate, how you communicate that information and how you store it.
+Hopefully this article has given you some food for thought, and if anything we recommend that you review what personal employee information you communicate, how you communicate that information and how you store it.
 If you feel a change to the way you communicate important employee documents is needed then there are other solutions available: email isn’t the only option.

 Image already added